tyt063144/TTLinks/docs/macservice/oui_db/database.md

 - **Attributes**:
     - `__instance (LocalOUIDatabase)`: The single instance of the class (singleton pattern).

+    - `_strategy (OUIDBStrategy)`: The current strategy used for loading and searching OUI data.
+This defaults to `Trie-based` but can be modified via the `set_strategy` method.

     - `_loaders (List)`: A list of OUI loaders for each OUI type (IAB, MA-S, MA-M, MA-L, CID).
     - `_updaters (List)`: A list of OUI updaters for each OUI type.
     - `_searchers (List)`: A list of OUI searchers for each OUI type.